sosy-lab/sv-witnesses/README-GraphML.md

 --validate witness-to-validate.graphml
 </pre>

-For tasks where a 64 bit linux machine model is assumed, you also need to use the parameter ``--architecture 64bit`` instead of ``--architecture 32bit``.
+For tasks where a 64-bit Linux machine model is assumed, you also need to use the parameter ``--architecture 64bit`` instead of ``--architecture 32bit``.
 You can use the additional parameter ``--full-output`` to get the complete log of the validation run.

 The output of the command should look similar to the following: